open5e/open5e/source/monsters/tome-of-beasts/D/dragons/sea/index.rst

   appear within the lair where the dragon wishes.
-Creatures occupying the space where a vortex appears or who enter the vortex for the first time on a turn must make a DC 15 Dexterity save or be restrained.
+Creatures occupying the space where a vortex appears or who enter the vortex for the first time on a turn must make a DC 15 Dexterity save or be :ref:`srd:restrained`.
 As an action, a creature can free itself or another creature from a vortex by succeeding on a DC 15 Strength check.
 The vortexes last until the dragon uses this lair action again or until the dragon dies.